DanRHowarth/ml-CI-CD-pipeline/model_card_template.md

 # Model Card

 ## Model Details
+Dan Howarth created the model.
+It is a Random Forest Classifier using the default hyperparameters in scikit-learn 0.24.2.

 ## Intended Use
+This model should be used to predict a salary for an individual given socio-economic and job related data about that individual.
+The users for this model could be employment agencies, recruiters, HR departments looking to set salaries, or social scientists undertaking research.

 ## Training Data
+The data is 1994 Census data, avialbe online here - https://archive.ics.uci.edu/ml/datasets/census+income

 ## Evaluation Data
+The model was evaluated on an unseen test set of the original data.
+It was evaluated on the full dataset, and on slices of the data to detect for bias.

 ## Metrics
-_Please include the metrics used and your model's performance on those metrics._
+The model was assessed using Precision, Recall and Fbeta scores, and scores as follows:
+- Precision: .7419
+- Recall 0.6257
+- Fbeta: 0.6789

 ## Ethical Considerations
+The data contains socio-economic information that needs to be handled sensitively.
+The model could be used to predict salary information about individuals and this should be discouraged.

 ## Caveats and Recommendations

-Model Details
-Justin C Smith created the model.
-It is logistic regression using the default hyperparameters in scikit-learn 0.24.2.

-Intended Use
-This model should be used to predict the acceptability of a car based off a handful of attributes.
-The users are prospective car buyers.

-Metrics
-The model was evaluated using F1 score.
-The value is 0.8960.

-Data
-The data was obtained from the UCI Machine Learning Repository (https://archive.ics.uci.edu/ml/datasets/Car+Evaluation).
-The target class was modified from four categories down to two: "unacc" and "acc", where "good" and "vgood" were mapped to "acc".

-The original data set has 1728 rows, and a 75-25 split was used to break this into a train and test set.
-No stratification was done.
-To use the data for training a One Hot Encoder was used on the features and a label binarizer was used on the labels.

-Bias
-According to Aequitas bias is present at the unsupervised and supervised level.
-This implies an unfairness in the underlying data and also unfairness in the model.
-From Aequitas summary plot we see bias is present in only some of the features and is not consistent across metrics.
+THe data used to trained the model is from 1994 and is therefore nearly 30 years old.
+Please interpet any model results accordingly.